-1. In compliance with the Drug-Free Workplace Act of 1988, Dominican University is committed to the maintenance of a drug-free workplace and is committed to rigorous enforcement of applicable laws and policies to support those trying to cope with drug-related problems.

-- 2. Dominican University is committed to maintaining a drug-free workplace in compliance with applicable laws.
+- 1. In compliance with the Drug-Free Workplace Act of 1988, Dominican University is committed to the maintenance of a drug-free workplace and is committed to rigorous enforcement of applicable laws and policies to support those trying to cope with drug-related problems. - 2.
+Dominican University is committed to maintaining a drug-free workplace in compliance with applicable laws.
 The unlawful possession, use, distribution, dispensation, sale or manufacture of controlled substances is prohibited on university premises.
-Violation of this policy may result in the imposition of employment discipline as defined for specific employment categories in the Dominican University student employee, staff and faculty handbooks. - 3.
+Violation of this policy may result in disciplinary action up to and including termination of employment and or expulsion from the university in the case of students. - 3.
 The illegal or improper use of controlled substances can: seriously injure the health of others: adversely impair the performance of responsibilities: and endanger the safety and well-being of fellow employees, students and members of the general public.
-It is therefore the policy of Dominican University to discourage the use of controlled substances by its employees at any time.
-Anyone who is employed at Dominican University who has a drug problem is invited to contact the director of human resources to obtain information about available assistance.
-All discussion will be kept confidential. - 4.
+It is therefore the policy of Dominican University to discourage the use of controlled substances by its faculty, staff and students at any time.
+Faculty and staff seeking resources for substance abuse issues may confidentially contact Human Resources.
+Students can contact the Wellness Center for confidential support and resources. - 4.
 An employee of Dominican University will notify his/her supervisor if he/she is convicted of a criminal drug offense involving the workplace within five days of conviction (this includes student workers).
 Such conviction will be grounds for mandatory evaluation and possible treatment for a substance abuse disorder, and for disciplinary action up to and including termination.
-In the event any such conviction involves an employee working on a federal contract or grant, the University will notify the granting or contracting federal agency within 10 days of receiving notice of a conviction.
-A copy of this statement will be given to all employees. - 5.
+In the event any such conviction involves an employee working on a federal contract or grant, the University will notify the granting or contracting federal agency within 10 days of receiving notice of a conviction. - 5.
 This statement and its requirements are promulgated in accordance with the requirements of the Drug-Free Workplace Act of 1988 enacted by the U.S. Congress.
 The university will continue its effort to maintain a drug-free environment by adhering to the above policy and by providing ongoing drug awareness programs. - 6.
 Failure to comply with the foregoing rules will be grounds for disciplinary action up to and including termination.
 The terms of this policy statement are conditions of employment at the university.